electron/electronjs.org-old/data/blog/cadence-pause.md

 For more updates, please follow our [Twitter account](https://twitter.com/electronjs).

-Edit (2020-03-30): Electron 9 stable will target Chromium M83 and be released on May 19, 2020, in response to [Chromium's announcement](https://chromereleases.googleblog.com/2020/03/chrome-and-chrome-os-release-updates.html) of skipping the M82 stable date and postponing the M83 stable date.
+Edit (2020-03-30): Electron 9 stable will target Chromium M83 and be released on May 19, 2020, in response to [Chromium's announcement](https://chromereleases.googleblog.com/2020/03/chrome-and-chrome-os-release-updates.html) of skipping the M82 stable date and adjusting the M83 stable date.